siccar/deploy_azure/README.md

 ### Validate the Service

+There a number of quick checks you can perform to ensure the service is operationally up at this point:

+* Hit the https://{{dns_name}} and you should be retunred 'ok'
+* Hit https://{{dns_name}}}/.well-known/openid-configuration and you should get returned the Identity metadata, ensure the issuer names are corrent.
+* Hit https://{{dns_name}}}}/odata/registers/$metadata and you should be returned the Register Service OData definition

-To test the service is fully commisioned run the pingpong test.
+ To test the service is fully commisioned run the pingpong test, this may require some initial configuration to grant the correct access roles to the user.

 ## Troubleshooting and other useful stuff